 The 2017 TMSA Event Calendar has returned from the printers and will be out in the first weekend of Celtic Connections as well as sent to TMSA members soon after.

-Dates and information of various traditional music festivals, events and folk clubs across Scotland in 2016 and into early 2017.
-The Calendar includes information about groups and venues that provide or support opportunities to learn/take part in traditional music and song on a regular basis.
+The Calendar contains dates and information of various traditional music festivals, events and folk clubs across Scotland in 2017 and into early 2018.
+It also includes information about groups and venues that provide or support opportunities to learn/take part in traditional music and song on a regular basis.

-The current Tour started off in October in Helensburgh and is continuing to Dumfries, Shetland, Skye and Dunblane - dates, venues and booking links are here.
-Make sure you get to see fiddlers Ryan Young, Seamus O’Baoighill and Gemma Donald, Gaelic singer Ainsley Hamill, clarsach player Heather Downie and winner, Claire Hastings, plus Robyn Stapleton, who won in 2014 - plus their CD will be available at the concerts as well as the TMSA Shop, Amazon, and available to download on iTunes.
+The previous Tour consisting of fiddlers Ryan Young, Seamus O’Baoighill and Gemma Donald, Gaelic singer Ainsley Hamill, clarsach player Heather Downie and winner, Claire Hastings, plus Robyn Stapleton, who won in 2014, finished off in festive style in Dunblane after a Tour covering Helensburgh, Dumfries, Shetland and Skye and Dunblane - details are here.
+Their CD is available in the TMSA Shop, Amazon, and available to download on iTunes.

 The project is supported by Creative Scotland, The Robertson Trust, The Hugh Fraser Foundation and Sylvia Aitken Charitable Trust.
 Visit our shop to buy previous Tours' CD and help support this project to continue.

 (Photos: thanks to Louise Bichan & Allan Peebles - BBC Radio Scotland)